sujayrittikar/multimodal_alzheimers_detection/readme.md

 7. Extract image files to `adni_flat_dataset` directory using the `create_dataset.ipynb` file.
 8. Refer to the `adni_subject_file_ma.json` to map each subject to image files.

+**Dataset Access**
+Access to this repo's datasets is restricted to authorized users.
+The authorized users can email us at [suj00rit20@gmail.com](mailto:suj00rit20@gmail.com) or [manjotsinghsran2001@gmail.com](mailto:manjotsinghsran2001@gmail.com) for access.

 **Navigating this repository ⛵️**
 1. For Data Analysis, multiple notebooks and experiments were conducted.
 These notebooks can be found in [analysis_notebooks](https://github.com/sujayrittikar/dip_project/tree/main/analysis_notebooks).
 2. All forms of the ADNI dataset used are available in the `datasets` repository.
 3. Preprocessing techniques with best performance were used and 3D MRI Scans were converted to 2D slices.
-The dataset can be requested to [suj00rit20@gmail.com](mailto:suj00rit20@gmail.com) or [manjotsinghsran2001@gmail.com](mailto:manjotsinghsran2001@gmail.com)
 4. Unimodal Model Notebooks:
     - Image Models:
       - [3D MONAI ResNet-18](https://github.com/sujayrittikar/dip_project/blob/main/unimodal/ResNet.ipynb)